TechFreak1000/Darkify/README.md

 - 📦 Available as a standalone `.exe` (no install required)

 ---

-🛠️ Usage Instructions
+## 🛠️ Usage Instructions

-Download the .exe from the Releases page
+- Download the `.exe` from the [Releases](https://github.com/TechFreak1000/Darkify/releases) page

-Double-click to run
+- Double-click to run

-App will start in background – it won't show a popup or window
+- App will start in background – it won't show a popup or window

-Use the hotkey Ctrl + Shift + D to toggle dimming
+- Use the hotkey `Ctrl + Shift + D` to toggle dimming

-Right-click the tray icon to adjust brightness or exit
+- Right-click the tray icon to adjust brightness or exit

----

-⚠️ Note
+## ⚠️ Note

-Don’t panic if nothing happens when you run it!
+**Don’t panic if nothing happens when you run it!**
-There’s no splash screen or message — but it is running in the background.
+There’s no splash screen or message — but it *is* running in the background.
-Just press Ctrl + Shift + D or check the system tray (near the clock) for a new icon.
+Just press `Ctrl + Shift + D` or check the system tray (near the clock) for a new icon.
 That’s your ninja-mode dimmer in action.

 ---